HardlyDifficult/Crypto/Tutorials/EthDapp/Part3.md

 That’s it!
 Hope this was helpful.

 Next steps:
+ - Web3.js's getTransactionReceipt function.
-wrong network selected in metamask: use getNetwork ..
+ - Use getNetwork wrong network selected in metamask.

 <br>